Think you have a solid handle on the entourage effect?

 Oh, wait.
 That’s exactly what Abstrax helps you do.

 See, companies already use terpenes as commercial fragrance and flavoring agents, as the US Food and Drug Administration (FDA) has approved most of them for human use and consumption (3).
 This means adjusting the terpene levels will adjust the flavor and aroma of your products and foods.

 But researchers have also studied the therapeutic potential of terpenes alone, and their results suggest different terpenes have anti-inflammatory, pain-management, antifungal, and antibacterial properties, among others (4).
-Plus, different terpene profiles may counteract some of the more undesirable, intoxicating side effects of medical through the entourage effect by acting on cannabinoid receptors-just like CBD (1) (5).
+Plus, different terpene profiles may counteract some of the more undesirable, intoxicating side effects of medical through the entourage effect by acting on c-receptors (1) (5).